AuthorizeNet/sdk-ruby/README.md

 ```

 ### Switching between the sandbox environment and the production environment
 Authorize.Net maintains a complete sandbox environment for testing and development purposes.
-The sandbox environment is an exact duplicate of our production environment, with simulated transaction authorization and settlement.
+The sandbox environment is an exact replica of our production environment, with simulated transaction authorization and settlement.
 By default, this SDK is configured to use the sandbox environment.
 To switch to the production environment, replace the environment constant in the transaction instantiation.
 For example:
 ```ruby
 # For PRODUCTION use
 transaction = Transaction.new('YOUR_API_LOGIN_ID', 'YOUR_TRANSACTION_KEY', :gateway => :production)